steva-atomia/AtomiaStore/Documentation/customizing-views-and-layout.md

 The naming of page views are as customary mapped to action names in ASP.NET MVC.
 One exception to this rule is *ProductListing* pages, where the view name can be customized depending on the type of products to show.

 Another naming convention is that view names are named the same as Knockout.js view models.
 This goes for both page views and partial views.

-The recommended way of customizing the markup of pages in AtomiaStore is to override just the views that need to be changed, and thanks to the heavy use of partials, you can do this on a granular level.

 If you need to also change the view model of a page, see Customizing View Models and Forms.